 3. Help Desk/Technical Support

 IT leaders say they still have a growing need for help desk and technical support staffers because ongoing projects expand the list of devices and applications that their departments must support.
 “Demand for this position is a function of growth,” says Andrew C. Jackson, president and co-founder of BravoTech, a technology staffing firm in Dallas, and a member of the SIM Management Council.
-Jackson notes that the growing number of companies adopting bring-your-own-device programs has also fueled the need for more support professionals, because both the volume and variety of hardware and software within organizations is proliferating.
+Jackson notes that the growing number of companies adopting bring-your-own-device programs has also fueled the need for more support professionals because both the volume and variety of hardware and software within organizations are proliferating.